Meluhha: "Meluhha dog"

 It is thought that this "red dog" could be a dhole, also called "Asiatic red dog", a type of red-colored dog native to southern and eastern Asia.

 Meluhhan trading colony in Sumer

 Towards the end of the Sumerian period, there are numerous mentions in inscriptions of a Meluhha settlement in southern Sumer near the city-state of Girsu.
 Most of the references seem to date to the Akkadian Empire and especially the Ur III period.
-The location of the settlement has been tentatively identified with the city of Guabba.
+The location of the settlement has been tentatively identified with the city of Gu'abba.
 The references to "large boats" in Guabba suggests that it may have functioned as a trading colony which initially had direct contact with Meluhha.

 It seems that direct trade with Meluhha subsided during the Ur III period, and was replaced by trade with Dilmun, possibly corresponding to the end of urban systems in the Indus Valley around that time.